SoftUni/Programming-Basics-Book-Python-EN/chapter-10-functions.md

 # Chapter 10.
 Functions

-In this chapter the topic of **functions** will be introduced together with cases, in which they might be useful as well as the **primary concepts** when working with functions.
+In this chapter, the topic of **functions** will be introduced, together with cases in which they might be useful, as well as the **primary concepts** when working with functions.
 It will be demonstrated why it is a **good practice** to use functions, how to **define** them and how to **call** them.
-The concept of a **parameter** and a **returned value** of a function as well as how we can further use the returned value from the function will be introduced.
+The concept of a **parameter** and a **returned value** of a function, as well as how we can further use the returned value from the function, will be introduced.
 At the end of the chapter we'll look at what the **best practices** are when dealing with functions.

 ## Video